mickelson/attract/Layouts.md

      for the artwork to display.
 For example, set to -1 for the image corresponding to the previous list entry, or 1 for the next list entry, etc.  Default value is 0.
+   * `filter_offset` - [artwork only] Get/set filter offset from current
+     filter for the artwork to display.
+For example, set to -1 for an image indexed in the previous filter, or 1 for the next filter, etc.  Default value is 0.
    * `skew_x` - Get/set the amount of x-direction image skew (in layout
      coordinates).
 Default value is 0.
 Use a negative value to skew the image to the left instead.